siddhantgoel/streaming-form-data/README.rst

 single chunk should also work.

-The main entry point is the :code:`StreamingFormDataParser` class, which expects a list of :code:`expected_parts`, and a dictionary of request :code:`headers`.
+The main entry point is the :code:`StreamingFormDataParser` class, which expects a dictionary of request :code:`headers`.
-Each element in the :code:`expected_parts` list represents a single part of the complete multipart input, and should be an instance of the :code:`Part` class.

 The parser is fed chunks of (byte) input, and takes action depending on what the current byte is.
-In case it notices input that's expected (determined by :code:`expected_parts`), it passes on the input to :code:`Part.data_received`, which in turn calls :code:`Target.data_received` with the input, which then decides what to do with it.
-At any point of time, only one part of the :code:`expected_parts` is active.
+In case it notices input that's expected, it passes on the input to the configured :code:`Target`, which then decides what to do with it.
 In case there's a part that we don't need, this input is simply discarded using a :code:`NullTarget` object.

 Currently three targets are included with this library - :code:`ValueTarget`, :code:`FileTarget`, and :code:`SHA256Target`. :code:`ValueTarget` stores the